 - Reference Materials: In collaboration with the National Institute of Standards and Technology (NIST), a soluble yeast protein extract reference material and software metrics tool (to monitor the performance of liquid chromatography-mass spectrometry systems) were developed.
 This, along with its publicly available reference datasets, provides a foundation for laboratories to benchmark their own performance, improve upon current methods, and evaluate new for technologies.

 - Biospecimen Samples: The CPTAC network collected clinical plasma samples were collected from approximately 1,700 patients undergoing breast biopsies.
-Collection consists of one sample per patient across four collection sites, using a common collection protocol.
 Additionally, there is a second collection of approximately 200 breast cancer patients with multiples time points per patient collected after completion of treatment.
-These samples were all collected using similar blood collection and plasma processing conditions.
-Accompanying each sample is a set of clinical patient data covering the demographic, medical history, pathology report, and sample processing variables that can be downloaded (click here).
+Accompanying each sample is a set of clinical patient data covering the demographic, medical history, pathology report, and sample processing variables.
 In addition, SOPs for the collection, processing and storage of plasma samples were developed and available upon request.

 More information related to the reconstructed biomarker pipeline and other key research outputs are available in the 2009 CPTC Annual Report, to download click here.